KILMARNOCK, VIRGINIA

 I first started talking to Thomas on the ferry.
 He had been behind me and I was surprised he made it to the ferry when I did.
 I found out that he lives in the Virginia Beach area but was originally from Kenya.
 Thomas was good at sitting on people’s wheel and he gladly rode the third position in our line of four.

 It was windy and it’s always hard to set the pace for the freeloaders behind.
-After a while I rode to the front and told the husband that I would set pace for them since he had been doing all the work.
+After a while, I rode to the front and told the husband that I would set the pace for them since he had been doing all the work.
 I fought the wind and kept going.
 After half a mile I came to a new color and we turned.
 I was surprised to see that I inadvertently dropped the husband and wife and was pulling just Thomas.
 And we would ride together the rest of the way.

 Mostly I pulled but Thomas took some turns up front as well.
 We were a team.
 We stopped at Irvington (Mile 80) not realizing this rest stop was only two miles from the lunch stop at White Stone.
 We didn’t spend long at lunch, the live bluegrass band helped encourage us to leave sooner, and we headed for the last 24 miles.

-At 100 miles, my century, I came in at 5:58 riding time and an hour more total stop time for rest breaks and the ferry crossing.
+At 100 miles, my century, I came in at 5:58 riding time and one hour more total stop time for rest breaks and the ferry crossing.
 My average speed was 16.7 which is what one needs to ride a 6-hour century.
 The total distance on the day was 104 and I could celebrate with ice cream at the finish.
 And a shower at the campground.

 I waited for the family of five to arrive to talk with them although I didn’t ask any questions.
 I should have.